-Each student receives a interactive score report, which indicates whether they received the easier or harder second module in each section.
+Each student receives an interactive score report, which indicates whether they received the easier or harder second module in each section.
 To improve time management, students can review how much time they spent on each question and compare their time to the average time spent to get each question correct.
-Students have unlimited access to score reports but only 60 days to view the questions.
+See the sample report below.

 Our tour of the Online Testing Center steps you through each feature and tool, giving you a preview of the testing experience and a guided opportunity to practice using those tools.
 Tools include:

 - Answer Eliminator—streamline process of elimination

 - Question Flagging—mark questions for review at the section or after results are in

 - Timer—hide or show the time remaining to keep on pace

 Upon entering the Compass Online Testing Center, students are given the opportunity to take this same tour.
 We strongly encourage all students to take advantage of its instruction, particularly if it is their first time taking a digital practice test with Compass, so they can utilize all of the testing tools.

 Note: The demo must be accessed through Safari, Chrome, or Firefox on a laptop, desktop, or tablet.
 Mobile phones are not supported.